isomerpages/moe-sgs/pages/FAQs.md

 Society through Media Literacy” focuses on equipping our students with necessary information skills to think critically and deeply about society issues.
-Over the three-year programme, students progressively hone competencies such as evaluating digital information with discernment, critical and inventing thinking, communication and collaborative skills to facilitate their research and present their findings.</p>
+Over the three-year programme, students progressively hone competencies such as evaluating digital information with discernment, critical and inventive thinking, communication and collaborative skills to facilitate their research and present their findings.</p>
 <p>Through the ALP, our students grow in confidence as they learn to manage